Reduced basis methods for numerical room acoustic simulations with parametrized boundaries: Method description

-The use of the Laplace domain is mainly motivated to avoid instability issues when reducing the model.
-Another motivation for using the Laplace domain approach is that it allows for an analysis of the transient response of a system \cite{oppenheim}, which is beneficial in room acoustics as impulse responses are widely used to characterize a room for a given source and receiver pair.
+In room acoustics the impulse responses are widely used to characterize a room for a given source and receiver pair.
 Temporal representations of audio signals are crucial in room acoustic simulations, particularly for playback and auralization purposes.
-Moreover the impulse response is used for extracting different room acoustic parameters \cite{ISO3382}.
-The time reconstruction can be performed with the inverse Laplace transform given by
+Moreover, the impulse response is used to extract different room acoustic parameters \cite{ISO3382}.
+The time reconstruction can be performed with the inverse Laplace transform.
+Since the analytical solution of the Laplace inverse transform is difficult to evaluate, the Weeks method is used to recover the time-dependent signal \cite{Weeks}.
+The temporal reconstruction by Weeks method depends on free parameters $(\sigma,b)$ and number of complex evaluated frequencies $N_s$.
+The time signal can be expressed following the same approach as described in \cite{Bigoni}

-where $\sigma+iy = s$ and $\sigma_0$ is the Laplace convergence abscissa.
-Since (\ref{invers}) is difficult to evaluate analytically, the Weeks method is used here to recover the time-dependent signal \cite{Weeks}.
-It provides an explicit expression for the time domain signal as an expansion in terms of Laguerre polynomials, at a cost of solving for $N_s$ times the linear system.
-There are alternative methods to recover the time signal as, i.e., the trapezoidal rule \cite{Dubner} or Talbot's method \cite{Talbot} reviewed in \cite{Duffycom}.
-However Weeks method allows to compute $p(t)$ for any set of $t$ values, whereas the other methods present more limitations.
-The temporal reconstruction by Weeks method depends on two free parameters $(\sigma,b) $, which can compromise the final results and the efficiency.
-Weeks method is given by the following approximation